syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/Populating-Events.md

 ![Inline Events in Xamarin.Android Calendar](images/xamarin.android-calendar-inline_events.png)

+N> Instead of the actual month of the event it will display the next month in the calendar.
+So, If you want to get the exact month of the event, you should provide the previous month with the same date.
+This is the actual behavior of this property.

 ## Customize inline/agenda view appearance

 You can customize the inline item view by [OnInlineItemLoaded](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~InlineItemLoaded_EV.html) event using in `SfCalendar` and you can get the details of appointment from the `CalendarInlineEvent` property, the custom view can be set to `View` property of [InlineItemLoadedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.InlineItemLoadedEventArgs.html) argument.